-Just off her 2016 break-out role as Clara (Summertime) in the award winning, Aurora Fox Theatre production of Gershwin’s "Porgy and Bess", Ms. Papillion-Posey has recently released her sophomore recording, From the DEEP — was well received with her arrangement of Gershwin’s Summertime hitting the UKVibe.org’s Top 20 Favorite Vocal Jazz Tracks of 2017.
+Her 2017, sophomore recording, From the DEEP — was well received with her arrangement of Gershwin’s Summertime hitting the UKVibe.org’s Top 20 Favorite Vocal Jazz Tracks of 2017.
 The recording features 5 original compositions like the first single, The War of Art and Tell Me (Tell Me It’s Over) or the unforgettable, titillating, never-done-before, bossa nova arrangement of Bizet’s opera aria classic, the Habanera (L’amour est un oiseau rebelle).
-Her 2015, debut recording, The Standard Reimagined, when jazz… a nostalgic, torch tribute to the era of the elegant, timeless jazz siren, was co-produced by bassist and educator, Ken Walker and accepted for 2016 Grammy nomination.
+Her 2015, debut recording, The Standard Reimagined, when jazz, is a nostalgic, 12 track torch tribute to the era of the elegant, timeless, jazz siren and was co-produced by bassist and educator, Ken Walker.
+Both recordings were submitted and accepted for 2016 and 17 Grammy consideration-respectively.
 “Erica Papillion-Posey is best known as a very talented opera singer.
 However...on “The Standard Reimagined” she is also quite the skilled jazz vocalist. ...she does not sound like an opera singer taking the day off.
 While the power and perfect control of her voice is not surprising, since those are essential qualities for an opera singer, her subtlety, understanding of the lyrics and natural swing mark her THE fine jazz performer. ...she caresses the themes while infusing the songs with melodic improvising and appealing personality... with “The Standard Reimagined” the evidence...”— Scott Yanow, jazz journalist/ historian and author of 11 books including: The Jazz Singer, Jazz on Film and Jazz on Record 1917-76